thebrisklab/SparseICA/README.md

 ## 1. Data

 You can directly use `X.csv` and `S.csv` as the generated observed data and true signal data.
 Or you can do it by yourself after loading the `jngcaFunctions.R`.
-Thanks to Benjamin Risk （<brisk@emory.edu>） for the functions.
+Thanks to Dr. Benjamin Risk (<brisk@emory.edu>) for the functions.

 ## 2. Refined ICA